NadeemA23/Fit4ever/README.md

 # Gallery & Sign up page:

 ## Gallery:
-Gallery page shows a attractive gallery in the design of hexagons which once hovered over highlights the current image
+Gallery page shows a attractive gallery in the design of hexagons which once hovered over highlights the current image.
+Gallery was originally a plain gallery but after speaking to my tutot Guido thought it was better to take it up a level.
+Researched hexagon gallery and edited it to suit.

 ## Sign up page:
 Sign up page consists of a background with a sign up form which once completed the user recieves a call back to complete sign up process which includes payment etc.